Curious about the industries Envirologic serves? Here is a list of our major markets:

 "Lead is a toxic metal that is also used in burning fossil fuels.
 It can be combined with other metals to produce alloys.
 Lead and lead alloys are often used to make batteries, ammunition, and other metal products.
 Years ago, lead was also used regularly in paint, ceramics, caulk, and pipe solder among other things.
 Because of its potential health problems, the amount of lead used in these products today has lessened or has been removed.
-Though used less often, lead is still common in many industries, including construction, mining, and manufacturing.
-In each of these industries, workers are at risk of being exposed to lead, by breathing it in, ingesting it, or coming in contact with it."
+Though used less often, lead is still common in many industries, including construction, mining, and manufacturing."

 "Radon is a gas that you cannot smell, taste or see.
 Radon forms naturally when uranium, radium and thorium break down in rocks, soil and groundwater.
-People can be exposed to radon primarily from breathing radon in air that comes through cracks and gaps in buildings and homes.
-Breathing in radon can cause various health problems."
+People can be exposed to radon primarily from breathing radon in air that comes through cracks and gaps in buildings and homes."

 To learn more about Envirologic's asbestos, lead, radon and other services, contact us today!